Baby Lemon Impossible Pies (Easy Mini Lemon Tart Recipe)

 How do I know they’re done?

-They’ll be lightly golden on top, with just a slight jiggle in the center.
-Like a custard, they’ll firm up as they cool.
+They should be golden on top with just a slight jiggle in the center.
+Like custard, they’ll firm up as they cool.

 Mini lemon impossible pies dusted with powdered sugar and garnished with lemon slices and mint on a rustic serving platter.